wdkuchler/numato-pas/README.md

 device name: Ex.: /dev/ttyACM0 or COM1
 command to process: Ex.: on, off or pulse

+Obs.:
+1. If you connect the device (USB) for the first time the program will work perfectly.

+2. If you disconnect the device and then immediately connect, you will have to wait a few seconds for this program to work.

 This device is useful to turn ON and OFF motors, ligths, power supply, etc.

 You can run this utility on WSL (Windows Subsystem for Linux) where device name corresponding: